shofiqtest/shofiqtest/README.md

 ---

-## 📬 Contact — Open to Senior Linux / Embedded Roles in Europe & Remote
+## 📬 Contact — Open to Linux / Embedded Roles in Europe & Remote

 > **Recruiters & Hiring Teams:** best way to reach me is **email or LinkedIn** below.